devaslanphp/help-desk/README.md

 # Version 2

-Take a look to the a newer version containing the same option and more:
+Take a look to the a newer version containing the same options and more:

 [https://github.com/devaslanphp/project-management](https://github.com/devaslanphp/project-management)